alexisbellido/salt-django-stack/README.rst

   'database':
     - zinibu.postgresql

-Keepalived should run before haproxy to bind ip addresses.
+If used, the keepalived states should run before varnish and haproxy states make sure ip addresses are bound.
+The states are zinibu.keepalived and zinibu.keepalived.conf, in that order.

-GlusterFS client is required collectstatic in zinibu.django.
+GlusterFS client is required by collectstatic in zinibu.django.
 This is another example, more complete, /etc/salt/top.sls, with the correct execution order:

 base:
   'django5':
     - zinibu.glusterfs
     - zinibu.glusterfs.conf
     - zinibu.postgresql
-    - zinibu.keepalived
-    - zinibu.keepalived.conf
     - zinibu.varnish
     - zinibu.varnish.conf
     - zinibu.haproxy